Tajikistan & Afghanistan

 SOCIAL DEVELOPMENT PROJECT.

-A cornerstone of Far Corners vision is the provision of sustainable support to locals.
+The main pillar here at Far Corners is the provision of sustainable support to locals.
 These social development projects aim to improve the living standards of the communities that are the foundation of our tours.

-We’ve teamed up with Sawyer Products, an inspiring company who were stoked to be working with!
+We’ve teamed up with Sawyer Products, an inspiring company who we’re thrilled to be working with!
 This expedition gives back through the delivery and installation of Sawyer water filtration systems in the villages of Bamiyan province.
 These water filters last a lifetime and we’ll also be providing the necessary training so the locals are educated in maintaining these innovative products!

 As part of our itinerary, we will be visiting these villages to install the systems and see the benefits of your contribution!s. in action.